- By TVweb | Apr 20, 2012

 And what would a Game of Thrones episode be without another bombshell dropped at the end.
 This one is quite a doozy, though, as it involves Stannis Baratheon (Stephen Dillane) and sorceress Melisandre (Carice van Houten).
 Stannis asks his trusted right-hand man Davos Seaworth (Liam Cunningham) to return to his smuggling days, asking him to "smuggle" out Melisandre under the cover of darkness.
 Let's just say that the Stannis Baratheon and his army has its own new secret weapon now, and this War of the Five Kings is seriously heating up in enormously compelling ways.

 If you agree, disagree, or just want to talk about this fantastic land of Westeros, you can find me on Twitter @GallagherMW.

-Game of Thrones episode 2.4, "Garden of Bones" stars Emilia Clarke, Aidan Gillen, Iain Glen, Liam Cunningham, Richard Madden, Sophie Turner, Maisie Williams, Jack Gleeson and is directed by David Petrarca.
+Game of Thrones episode 2.4, "Garden of Bones" stars Peter Dinklage, Michelle Fairley, Emilia Clarke, Aidan Gillen, Iain Glen, Charles Dance, Liam Cunningham, Jack Gleeson} and is directed by David Petrarca}.